Welcome to our free Adobe Dreamweaver tutorial. This tutorial is based on Webucator's Introduction to Dreamweaver Creative Cloud (CC) Training course.

 Java EE is used in large web projects.
 With its power and robustness comes a steep learning curve.
 Java EE is defined by its specification and API.
 A Java Application Server (Java AS) manages servlets, JavaServer Pages (JSP), Web Services, and Enterprise JavaBeans (EJB).
 Java EE also includes a number of other APIs commonly linked to enterprise application development.
 JDBC, JPA, e-mail, JMS, and XML are some examples.
 But that's only part of the picture.
 There are a number of frameworks built on some of these technologies that streamlines the development process further.
 Hibernate offers most of the object/relational mapping (ORM) without an EJB Container.
 For this reason it's called a lightweight ORM technology.
 JavaServer Faces, Struts, and Spring-MVC build on JSP to do away with scriptlets completely, relying on HTML style tags and associated JavaBeans.

 Microsoft's ASP.NET is not a language, but a framework for writing websites and software.
 Like ColdFusion and JSP (and unlike traditional ASP) ASP.NET pages are precompiled, so they run faster than traditional ASP pages do.
 ASP.NET pages can be written in many languages, but the most popular are C# (pronounced C-sharp) and Visual Basic .NET (VB.NET).

-Like Perl, PHP is open source.
-It has rapidly become a popular alternative to the proprietary languages such as ColdFusion and ASP.NET.
-PHP is lightweight, relatively simple to learn and runs on almost all commonly used web servers.
-A nice feature is that it can be integrated with both Java and COM.
+Like Python, PHP is open source.
+It is the language behind WordPress and has long been a popular alternative to proprietary languages such as ColdFusion and ASP.NET.
+PHP is lightweight and relatively simple to learn.